gearglow/ReptiliaWithATwist/The List.md

-The last three champions put on a good show, Elysia had to give them that.
+The next two champions put on a good show, Elysia had to give them that.
 Anna went for a sensory-overload approach, with lots of colored, scented smoke, sparks, loud noises, and a clever disillusionment charm which _almost_ got her through the ordeal unscathed.
 Unfortunately, Hungarian Horntails are aptly-named, and she was caught by a tail-horn as she made her escape.
 It went straight through her left arm and sent her flying halfway to the exit.

 Elysia winced.
 She knew from experience that Anna was looking at a night on skele-grow at minimum for that, and resolved to drop in on her later to help break up the painful monotony of re-growing an arm.